REPRESENTATIVE TRAFFIC ENGINEERING PROJECTS

 Lowes Sierra Vista, Sierra Vista

-CivTech prepared the traffic signal progression analysis for a 1.2 mile segment of Martin Luther King Junior Parkway.
+CivTech prepared the traffic signal progression analysis for a 1.2 mile segment of Martin Luther King Jr. Parkway.
 This segment contained six (6) signalized intersections with various spacing.
 CivTech analyzed the corridor for three (3) time periods, AM, Midday and PM peak hours.
 CivTech analyzed three (3) signal cycle lengths for each scenario and developed level of service analyses and bandwidths for five (5) speed limits.
 Using the outcomes of these analyses and coordination with the City of Sierra Vista staff, CivTech developed timing plans with offsets to ensure progression of traffic through the Martin Luther King Jr. Parkway

 Sierra Vista Traffic Signal